ValgulNecron/kasuki/readme.md

 ### I know how to code in rust.

-them please check the todo and follow CONTRIBUTING.md to add feature, if the todo is complete or you want to do something else just do it and open a pr afterward.
+Then please check the todo and follow CONTRIBUTING.md to add feature, if the todo is complete, or you want to do something else just do it and open a pr afterward.

 ### I don't know how to code in rust but still want to contribute.